 Import from Microsoft® Word

 Your word documents can be presented as maps with the help of the import from Microsoft® Word function.
 You can import your files as a new map, or as a topic inside of the remaining one.
 To import a word document, do the following.
 Click on the Exchange ribbon, and from the Microsoft Word button, select to import a Word document.
-The title of your document will be shown as a central topic, the heading 1 as main topic, heading 2 as subtopic subsequently.
+The title of your document will be shown as a central topic, heading 1 as the main topic, heading 2 as the subtopic subsequently.
 The content inside the headings will be shown as notes inside the topic.

 Import from OPML

 An OPML (Outline Processor Markup Language) file can be opened by choosing the Import from OPML option in the Collaborate group, positioned in the Exchange ribbon. iMindQ® will present the outlined content from the OPML file as a mind map.
 If the file contains notes for a certain topic, the text will be presented as plain text in the Notes Editor.
-Only one hyperlink can be displayed per topic, when importing an OPML file.
+Only one hyperlink can be displayed per topic when importing an OPML file.

 Import from HTML

-In order to import a HTML interactive mind map, you can use the Import HTML map option in the Exchange ribbon.
+In order to import an HTML interactive mind map, you can use the Import HTML map option in the Exchange ribbon.
 This option is useful when you want to view the feedback from other coworkers or team members.
 With the Help of this feature, you can export your map as HTML-> share it with coworkers so that they can work on the map ->import the HTML map back to iMindQ and view the changes that the coworkers made.

 Import a template

-IMindQ is an application that comes with predefined template library that you can work with in order to be inspired to get started with mind mapping faster.
+iMindQ is an application that comes with a predefined template library that you can work with in order to be inspired to get started with mind mapping faster.
 However, you can add maps to the template library by doing the following.
 Create a mind map according to your preferences.
-Save that map as dmmt file format From the File Menu, from the Import/ Export tab, select the Import existing template in Application function Insert the .dmmt file format that you have previously created The inserted template will be shown in the Templates Library.
+Save that map as .dmmt file format From the File Menu, from the Import/ Export tab, select the Import existing template in Application function Insert the .dmmt file format that you have previously created The inserted template will be shown in the Templates Library.